yuorb/yuorb.github.io/src/tutorial/cl.md

 We notice that

 The degree 0 means the umbrella term for all 9 degrees, or a degree-less version of the meaning.
-It doesnʼt always apply to affixes, like (-g). .
+It doesn’t always apply to affixes, like (-g). .

 <p id="gdcalert9" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image7.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert10">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>